City-of-Helsinki/bestpractice/docs/testing-requirements.md

 have?

 > well-tested program -
-> adapting to all change -
+> adapting to every change -
 > no surprises here!
 -- Panu Kalliokoski, programming haikus